Table of contents

 The idea is to give positive points to reviews that praise your business and to take some away from those that complain about it.
 It makes sense.

-This is a little more precise than the previous points, but it is an excellent indicator of your audience’s interest in a given subject.
+This is a little more precise than the previous points, but it is an excellent indicator of your email lead generation health, and in turn, your audience’s interest in a given subject.

-Check the open rate and the click rate of your emails to judge their relevance.
+Check the click rates and open rates of your emails to judge their relevance.

 It’s up to you to rank the importance given to each type of content.
 In my opinion, an open prospection email will have more weight than a basic newsletter.